Home Care Agency Answering Service

 Trust starts with the first answer

 Home care buyers are often stressed, protective, and comparing agencies quickly.
-A calm, useful first answer can decide whether the family books an assessment.
+A calm, useful first answer can decide whether the family books an assessment or keeps calling other providers.

 Staffing pressure raises the cost of disorganized calls